kenmutuma001/TT/README.md

 The project lets user know what type of triangle they have by inputting their measurements that is if their measurements amount to any triangle at all
 ## SET-UP INSTRUCTIONS
 #### BDD
+## KNOWN BUGS
+There are no know bugs and if any is found please don't hesitate to make contact at kennedy.qen830@gmail.com
 ## TECHNOLOGIES USED
 * html
 * CSS